wp-plugins/spider-faq/readme.txt

 * You can fully customize the order and organization of the FAQ section
 * The FAQs can be provided with images.
 * Existing categories can be used for FAQs
-* Possibility of adding date and username
+* Possibility of adding date and username in FAQ
-* Like, Unlike buttons and Hits
+* Like, Unlike buttons and Hits for FAQ
 * The FAQ section is searchable
 * Full image and HTML support for each FAQ
 * WYSIWYG editor for FAQs
-* Button for expanding/collapsing all the questions
+* Button for expanding/collapsing all the questions for FAQ
 * SEO-friendly plugin
 * A wide range of customizable parameters for each feature of the FAQ section (category parameters, question parameters, answer parameters, search box parameters, etc.)